-This full-time position is responsible for providing information and options to individuals when they access the ADRC (Aging and Disability Resource Center).
-This position provides phone options counseling, face-to-face options counseling, service plan development and documentation, and assists with application for Medicaid.
-This position will provide decision support to inquirers while assisting them in making educated decisions about options that are available in their community to maintain independence.
-Further, this position will establish the initial care plan for in-home and community based services as appropriate.
+Due to severe staffing shortages brought about by dramatically increased need in the community for services, we are just not able to meet continuously increasing need and thus many needy people are wait-listed for services.
+We have multiple full-time positions in all of the counties we serve, which includes Elkhart, Kosciusko, LaPorte, Marshall and St. Joseph Counties.
+Our Options Counselors are responsible for providing information and options to individuals when they access the ADRC (Aging and Disability Resource Center).
+The professionals in these positions provide phone options counseling, face-to-face options counseling, service plan development and documentation, and assists with application for Medicaid.
+The Options Counselors will provide decision support to inquirers while assisting them in making educated decisions about options that are available in their community to maintain independence.
+Further, the Options Counselors will establish the initial care plan for in-home and community based services as appropriate.

 ESSENTIAL DUTIES include the following.
 Other duties may be assigned.

 - Meet with individuals, families, and caregivers to provide comprehensive assessments and options counseling.

 - Screen clients for potential eligibility for funding sources and programs.